TheLux83/100-days-of-code/log.md

 **Thoughts:** Since I've created the first form last week, it wasn't that hard to create the rest.
 Tomorrow I'll create my base template.

+### Day 20: February 25, 2020

+**Today's Progress**: Created a base template and installed bootstrap

+**Thoughts:** I've finished what I wanted to achieve today.
+But I'm not happy with the result.
+I only installed bootstrap and created half of a base template.
+I couldn't wrap my head around the whole template and static situation, so that I had to give up.
+Maybe tomorrow my head will be clearer